Raptorox/RaptorChat/README.md

 # RaptorChat by Raptorox

 RaptorChat is a simple chat made in Python.
-It aims to provide an easy to use chat to communicate with other users over a home network.
+It allows to communicate with other users over a home/local network.

-# Installation
+# Usage

-To install, simply run `pip install -r requirements.txt` in your terminal.
+1. Install the depenencies with `pip install -r requirements.txt`.

-# Configuration
+2. Set the desired port and the IP address of the server in `RCConfig.json`.

-The server uses the port provided in `RCConfig.json` as the port to run on.
+3. Run `python RCServer.py` on the server and `python RCClient.py` on the clients

-The client uses the config file as well, to get the default server address and port to connect to.
+A computer with a server can also be running a client.

-It is highly recommended to set the desired port and address in the config.
+You may need to make an exception in your firewall settings.

 # Platform support

 Windows: working

-Linux: untested, but probably working (DM/WM required)
+Linux: working (DM/WM required)

 MacOS: not planned